QuestingQueerly/nonmonogamy-project/Process/Journal.md

 I started with a simple mock-up board that is about a quarter of *GoL*'s size (40 spaces not including the starting and finishing spaces).
 I athen used Twine's Harlowe language to create a series of virtual spinners.
 I wanted a singular spinner but the variable tracking got cumbersome and I really wanted to ride this wave.

-Here's a screen shot of the full Twine project:
+Here's a screen shot of the full Twine project so far:

 ![Twine screenshot - Matri-Money_V1](<Process/Images/Images - Prototpye Screenshots/MatriMoney_V1_screenshot.png>)